flatcar/nebraska/README.md

 	update_engine_client -update

-### Flatcar Linux packages in Nebraska
+### Flatcar Container Linux packages in Nebraska

-Nebraska is able to periodically poll the public Flatcar Linux update servers and create new packages to update the corresponding channels.
-So if Nebraska is connected to the internet, new packages will show up automatically for the official Flatcar Linux.
+Nebraska is able to periodically poll the public Flatcar Container Linux update servers and create new packages to update the corresponding channels.
+So if Nebraska is connected to the internet, new packages will show up automatically for the official Flatcar Container Linux.
 This functionality is optional, and turned off by default.
 If you prefer to use it, you should pass the option `-enable-syncer=true` when running Nebraska.

-Notice that by default Nebraska only stores metadata about the Flatcar Linux updates, not the updates payload.
-This means that the updates served to your instances contain instructions to download the packages payload from the public Flatcar Linux update servers directly, so your servers need access to the Internet to download them.
+Notice that by default Nebraska only stores metadata about the Flatcar Container Linux updates, not the updates payload.
+This means that the updates served to your instances contain instructions to download the packages payload from the public Flatcar Container Linux update servers directly, so your servers need access to the Internet to download them.

-It is also possible to host the Flatcar Linux packages payload in Nebraska.
+It is also possible to host the Flatcar Container Linux packages payload in Nebraska.
 In this case, in addition to get the packages metadata, Nebraska will also download the package payload itself so that it can serve it to your instances when serving updates.

 This functionality is turned off by default.
-So to make Nebraska host the Flatcar Linux packages payload, the following options have to be passed to it:
+So to make Nebraska host the Flatcar Container Linux packages payload, the following options have to be passed to it:

     nebraska -host-flatcar-packages=true -flatcar-packages-path=/PATH/TO/STORE/PACKAGES -nebraska-url=http://your.Nebraska.host:port

 ## Managing updates for your own applications

-In addition to managing updates for Flatcar Linux, you can use Nebraska for other applications as well.
+In addition to managing updates for Flatcar Container Linux, you can use Nebraska for other applications as well.

 In the `updaters/lib` directory there are some sample helpers that can be useful to create your own updaters that talk to Nebraska or even embed them into your own applications.